 Probably the most misleading thing about vermicomposting is that it includes the word "composting."
 Wikipedia tells us compost is "organic matter that has been decomposed and recycled as a fertilizer and soil amendment."
 And while that is a fitting description...

 No. Or I should say, in nearly all cases, no. There are 2700 species of earthworms in the world and only about 4 of them of them are good vermicomposters.
 They are: eisenia fetida*, aka red wigglers, tiger worms, manure worms eisenia hortensis*, aka European...

-Along with the choice of bedding for a worm bin, the choice of what to feed your composting worms is a pretty consequential decision.
-While earthworms will eventually eat any organic material over time, the lack of space in home worm composting bins means we have to...
+Along with the choice of bedding for a worm bin, knowing what worms eat and how to choose what to feed them is a pretty consequential decision.
+Earthworms will eventually eat any organic material over time to include worm bedding.
+But the lack of space in home worm...